tarmstrong/poutine_maker/tutorial/part1.md

 There are three important things to notice about this screenshot:

 1. The entire field ("Poutine Maker With Meat") is required, but only the "name" sub-element is required.
 I will explain how this works in a bit.
+In additon, note that the 'name' is only required in the first poutine item.
+This is Drupal 7's default behaviour.
 2. The second poutine-item doesn't have a "Meat" fieldset.
 This is done with [\#states][states].
 I will cover \#states in the next part of this tutorial.
 3. There are two poutine items!
 This is done by setting the *number of values* to "Unlimited" on the field instance settings page.
 Now this field can store as many poutines in one field as we like.